lirm/aeron-go/archive/README.md

 ## Examples

-Examples are provided for a [basic_recording_publisher](examples/basic_recording_publisher/basic_recording_publisher.go) and [basic_replayed_subscriber](examples/basic_replayed_subscriber/basic_replayed_subscriber.go) that interoperate with the Java examples
+Examples are provided for a [basic_recording_publisher](examples/basic_recording_publisher/basic_recording_publisher.go) and [basic_replayed_subscriber](examples/basic_replayed_subscriber/basic_replayed_subscriber.go) that interoperate with the Java examples.

 ## Security

 Enabling security is done via setting the various auth options. [config_test.go](config_test.go) and [archive_test.go](archive_test.go) provide an example.

-The actual semantics of the security are dependent upon which authenticator aupplier you use and is tested agains [secure-logging-archiving-media-driver](secure-logging-archiving-media-driver).
+The actual semantics of the security are dependent upon which authenticator supplier you use and is tested against [secure-logging-archiving-media-driver](secure-logging-archiving-media-driver).

 # Backlog
  * godoc improvements